-The MB Dynamics Steering Module Test Simulator family of technologies (SMTS) is an assembly of components and software designed to facilitate the quiet testing, development, troubleshooting, and auditing of a variety of steering gear and steering column assemblies — collectively referred to here as steering modules (including components).
-The MB SMTS provides quiet turnkey elements necessary to test the NVH and rattle performance of a steering module; to reproduce functional or running noises such as zipper, growl, howl, reversal clunks, howl & growl noises, steering nibble, and other annoying vibration and noises during NVH-related driving maneuvers; to evaluate noises during critical driving conditions like high-velocity parking lot maneuvers in tight spaces with large, rapid angle changes at zero vehicle speeds; and to characterize performance during low frequency (for example 0.2 Hz) sinusoids, triangle wave, trapezoid, and CSV position inputs to the steering wheel.
+The MB Dynamics Steering Module Test Simulator (SMTS) is an assembly of components and software designed to facilitate the quiet testing, development, troubleshooting, and auditing of a variety of steering gear and steering column assemblies — collectively referred to as steering modules (including components).
+The SMTS provides the necessary quiet turnkey elements for performing NVH and rattle testing of a steering module; to reproduce functional or running noises, such as zipper, growl, howl, reversal clunks, howl & growl noises, steering nibble, and other annoying vibration and noises during NVH-related driving maneuvers; to evaluate noises during critical driving conditions, such as high-velocity parking lot maneuvers in tight spaces with large, rapid angle changes at zero vehicle speeds; and to characterize performance during low-frequency (e.g., 0.2 Hz) sinusoids, triangle wave, trapezoid, and CSV position inputs to the steering wheel.

-Using SMTS helps evaluate EPS, EPHS, EPAS, MDPS, ColPAS and HPS steering technologies and designs based on their propensity to rattle plus other NVH and driving-dynamics metrics.
+The SMTS helps to evaluate EPS, EPHS, EPAS, MDPS, ColPAS and HPS steering technologies and designs based on their propensity to rattle, plus other NVH and driving-dynamics metrics.
 The MB equipment applies these steering column angular positions and tie rod excitations using electrodynamic, pneumatic, and/or acoustically-quiet linear and rotary motor technologies.
-These are direct-drive and do not use gear reducers or other mechanical power transmission means that can add to test equipment noise and torque variation.
+These are direct-drive and therefore do not use gear reducers or other mechanical power transmission elements that can otherwise add to test equipment noise and torque variation.

-SMTS test rigs do not use hydraulics so there is no high-pressure oil, no risks of leaks and maintenance headaches, no negative environmental impact, and much lower equipment noise levels.
-While not a durability rig, the SMTS can condition or wear a steering module to varying stages of useful life within the SMTS equipment limits.
+As SMTS test rigs are non-hydraulic, there is no high-pressure oil, no risks of leaks and maintenance headaches, no negative environmental impact, and much lower equipment noise levels.
+While not a durability rig, the SMTS may be used to condition or wear a steering module to varying stages of useful life within SMTS equipment limits.

 Applications & Test Jobs-to-Be-Done